Bumble started as a dating app with a twist—giving women the power to make the first move. 💪

 Actionable Takeaway #5: Challenge and Reframe Market Perceptions

-Reframing the conversation can turn a perceived weakness into a strength.
+Use partnerships, user testimonials, and educational campaigns to help reframe the conversation and shift perspectives. 📈 Reframing can turn a perceived weakness into a strength. 💪

 Expanding with Purpose

-Bumble BFF wasn’t just a growth tactic—it was a mission-aligned extension of Bumble’s values.
+Bumble BFF wasn’t just a tactical move—it was a strategic extension of Bumble’s core values: inclusivity and empowerment. 💖

 Actionable Takeaway #6: Align Expansion with Your Core Values